-Our employees are also passionate about improving the local communities in which they work.
+Our employees are passionate about improving the local communities in which they work.
 We work with our staff to identify specific partnerships opportunities that benefit the community and make donations to charities our employees are passionate about.
-Our Pubs are also encouraged to work with local charities with sites such as Cock & Bottle raising money for Grenfell and Petersfield raising money for the Local Hospice.
+Our Pubs are also encouraged to work with local charities with sites such as Cock & Bottle raising money for The UK Youth Charity, and Petersfield raising money for the Landlark Foundation.

-We have also partnered with Something to Look Forward To, which offers restaurant meals to those going through cancer treatment and their families to bring a ray of normality to their lives.
-We aim to continue these programmes during 2022.
+We have partnered with Something to Look Forward To in East Anglia, which offers restaurant meals to those going through cancer treatment and their families to bring a ray of normality to their lives.
+We aim to continue these programmes during 2023.